WanderlustKing11/js-exercises/readme.md

 #### Day 06 - Type Ahead:
 - We are using JS to drop down a list of related words from what a user puts into a search bar, or a form.
 - Used fetch to retrieve data.
-- Learned that when we pushed data into our array, initially it was nested; one big array into another array.
-The way we pushed data, or the different cities, to be individually placed in our cities array was by using the spread operator.
-Now it's no longer a nested array.
+- Learned to use the spread operator in a way to push the data, or the different cities, to be individually placed in our cities array so that it's no longer a nested array.
 - Used Regex and the DOM to render everything, including styling properties to highlight what was being searched.

+#### Day 07 - Array Cardio Day 2:
+- Working with the fundamentals of JavaScript and Array methods:
+- Using **.some()** to find if an array contains at *least* a certain amount of what we're looking for.
+Returns boolean.
+- Very similar with **.every()**, but this searches if all of the elements meet the condition, then returns boolean.
+- **.find()** is very much like filter, but instead of returning a subset of the array, it will return the first item that it finds.
+- Finally, **.findIndex()** finds *where* something is inside an array.
+- Also did some pretty sweet refactoring 😁